 - Varenicline (Champix®) is a medicine which more than doubles your chance of success.

 E-cigarettes are designed to look and feel like normal cigarettes.
 They have a heating element inside that vaporises a solution - this looks like smoke.
 It may also contain nicotine.
 They are substituted for normal cigarettes or cigars.
-Find out more about e-cigarettes.

 Further reading and references